Prof. Dr. Doris Fischer holds the Chair of China Business and Economics at the University Würzburg since 2012.

-Fields of Research and Teaching
+Topics in Research and Teaching

-- Lessons learned from China's economic transition
+- Theoretical and practical insights of China’s economic transition

 - China’s changing role in the global economy